AncientAncestors © 2016 | All Rights Reserved

 The Human Origins Kit

-At the heart of the "Be a Paleoanthropologist for a Day" lab are the recreations of the most important finds of our known ancestors, the hominin skulls.
+At the heart of the "Be a Paleoanthropologist for a Day" lab is the recreations of the most important finds of our known ancestors, the hominin skulls.
 The skulls reveal many crucial details of a species' life.
 Teacher feedback and academic studies have shown a hands-on approach in three dimensions is the most valuable and effective method for communicating morphological changes of evolution.
 AncientAncestors offers a detailed curriculum, providing support and suggestions to teachers for communicating the facts and guiding discussion on human evolution.

 The full Human Origins Kit consists of:

-1. Lab Curriculum
+1. Lab's Instuctor Curriculum

 3. Measurement tools: 11 protractors (custom, bevel angle gauge) and 11 calipers (long jaw)